mattgj/Megascans-UE4LiveLink/README.md

 Manual instructions :

-- go to https://megascans.se/apps/bridge and download it.
+- Go to https://quixel.com/bridge and download Bridge.

-- Click on the export icon of any asset in your downloaded library, this will open the export options pop-up. set the "Application" drop-down to "Unreal Engine" and click on "Download Plugin".
+- Click on the export icon of any asset in your downloaded library, this will open the Export Settings pop-up. set the "Application" drop-down to "Unreal Engine" and click on "Download Plugin".

+- Next, if Unreal Engine is running on your machine, make sure to close it.

-- Once the plugin is downloaded you'll need to select which version of unreal you want to install the LiveLink on with the "Engine Version" drop-down.
-If your using an official unreal engine version just just select which version (**4.18, 4.19, 4.0, etc...**) you want to install the LiveLink on.
-If on the other hand you're trying to install the LiveLink on a custom unreal engine build then pick up the **"Custom Build"** option in that drop-down.
+- Once the plugin is downloaded you'll need to select which version of Unreal you want to install the LiveLink on with the "Engine Version" drop-down.
+If your using an official Unreal Engine version just select which version (**4.18, 4.19, 4.0, etc...**) you want to install the LiveLink on.
+If on the other hand you're trying to install the LiveLink on a custom Unreal Engine build, then pick up the **"Custom Build"** option in the drop-down.

-- Now set the "Engine Version Path" option to where your engine's plugins are installed, like this for instance: **C:\Program Files\Epic Games\UE_4.20\Engine\Plugins**.
+- Now set the "Installation Folder" option to where your engine's plugins are installed, like this for instance: **C:\Program Files\Epic Games\UE_4.20\Engine\Plugins**.
 The path should basically be where your engine's plugins are installed.

 - As soon as you've picked the version and the path in the previous step, Bridge will notify you that it's currently installing the plugin, and once it's done it will tell you in a pop-up.

-- Once the installation is done, simply start or restart unreal and click on the green "Export" button in the export dialog of any asset you want to export in Bridge in Bridge.
+- Once the installation is done, start up Unreal Engine.

+- Go to Bridge and click on the green "Export" button in the export dialog of any asset you want to export.

 	-  **Optional for building the plugin on an OS other than Windows** : If you're looking into building the Megascans LiveLink plugin on a non-windows platform, you'll need to build PySide2 with a python installation on your system (`
 pip install PySide2`), then copy the PySide2 folder from the python/lib/site-packages folder to the UnrealEnginePython/Binaries/Win64 folder.
 You can confirm to replace if it's asking you to remove an existing installation.

-This is what your installation settings for unreal engine 4.19 would look like :
+This is what your installation settings for Unreal Engine 4.19 would look like :

 ![ ](https://raw.githubusercontent.com/Quixel/Megascans-UE4LiveLink/master/Resources/official_build.png)